RESEARCH STARTER

 Mozambique gained independence in 1975, after nearly five centuries of Portuguese rule and a thirteen-year resistance.
 In 1962, the Front for the Liberation of Mozambique (FRELIMO) rebelled against the Portuguese with violence and eventually won.
 During the 1980s, the new government received aid from European communist nations.
 Anticommunist military groups joined with fundamental Christian groups to form the anticommunist Mozambican National Resistance (RENAMO), a group dedicated to crippling Mozambique’s communist government.

-FRELIMO has won all successive elections, and Mozambique has undergone major social, political, and economic reforms during an extended period of peace.
+Though public dissatisfaction with the party had increased by the 2020s, FRELIMO continued to win successive elections, and Mozambique has undergone major social, political, and economic reforms.
 These include shifting to a free-market economy, improving foreign relations, and promoting gender equity in the government.
-However, in 2021 both the Southern African Development Community (an inter-governmental organization consisting of several African countries dedicated to economic and political security) and Rwanda deployed troops to northern Mozambique in order to quell the violent occupation of Islamic State of Iraq and Syria (ISIS) forces that began in 2017.
+However, in 2021 both the Southern African Development Community (an inter-governmental organization consisting of several African countries dedicated to economic and political security) and Rwanda deployed troops to northern Mozambique to quell the violent occupation of Islamic State of Iraq and Syria (ISIS) forces that began in 2017.

 Interesting Facts